This user agreement will be effective for all users as of November 15, 2022.

 - The original payment method you used for the transaction, if you used a credit card, debit card or PayPal Credit as the payment method, or

-- Your PayPal balance, if you used your PayPal balance as the payment method or a bank account as the payment method and we cannot refund it to your bank account.
+- The balance in your PayPal account, if you used your PayPal account balance as the payment method or a bank account as the payment method and we cannot refund it to your bank account.

 Fees for Sending Money to Friends and Family